kubeflow/community/how-to/join_kubeflow_ecosystem.md

 1. Why is it beneficial for this project to be a part of the Kubeflow Community?
     -

-1. List of integrations with Kubeflow Core components (and potential) -
+1. List of existing (and potential) integrations with Kubeflow Core components -

 1. Short Description / Functionality